-- 28. The following Authorised Officers have the regulatory responsibilities, and are authorised to discharge the functions of the Council described in these Standing Instructions to Authorised Officers: - a.
-Assistant Director Environment and Place; - b.
-Assistant Director Housing and Built Environment; - c.
-Assistant Director Regeneration and Culture; - d.
-Assistant Director Financial Services and Revenue. - 29.
+- 27. The following Authorised Officers have the regulatory responsibilities, and are authorised to discharge the functions of the Council described in these Standing Instructions to Authorised Officers: - a.
+Head of Environmental Services: - b.
+Head of Housing and Planning Services; - c.
+Head of Finance; - d.
+Head of Regeneration and Planning Policy - e.
+Head of Corporate Services - 28.
 The powers and regulatory responsibilities of the Monitoring Officer, Chief Legal Officer, Chief Finance Officer and the Directors are set out in parts 2, 4 and 5 of these Standing Instructions.
-The authority of the Director of Operations and the Chief Legal Officer to appoint authorising officers under the Regulation of Investigatory Powers Act 2000 is set out in paragraph 24 of Part 2 of these Standing Instructions and paragraph 85 of Part 5. - 30.
+The authority of the Director Environmental Services to appoint authorising officers under the Regulation of Investigatory Powers Act 2000 is set out in paragraph 22 of Part 2 of these Standing Instructions. - 29.
 Authorised officers acting under these Instructions are authorised to discharge any functions on behalf of the Council as set out in paragraphs 10 to 16 of these Instructions.